 Use bullets and other signs to make the content more readable.

-3. Bullets and other symbols to creare a list
+- Bullets and other symbols to create a list

-A perfect Linkedin profile is just not enough; a profile doesn’t stand by its own.
+A perfect LinkedIn profile is not enough; it doesn’t stand by itself.

-Even if you have the ultimate profile, it’s not enough to yield the desired results.
+Even if you have the ultimate profile, yielding the desired results is not enough.
 Recruiters will notice you, but that’s the passive way.

 You must be proactive; you should create traction to be noticed.

 To be seen and stand out, you must create content.
-This is the X-factor, and I can’t emphasize enough how much it may be crucial.
+This is the X-factor, and I can’t emphasize enough how crucial it may be.

 What content to create?

-Do you remenber the goals from the first step?
-Everything that matches these goals and brings value to any reader is a suitable content.
+Do you remember the goals from the first step?
+Suitable content is everything that matches these goals and brings value to any reader.

-If publishing articles or posts is too much at the beginning, then start with writing comments, be involved in professional groups, share a TED talk, or a relevant article you found on the web.
-By that, you share your voice.
+If publishing articles or posts is too much at the beginning, start by writing comments, being involved in professional groups, or sharing a TED talk or a relevant article you found on the web.
+By doing that, you share your voice.

 Where do I get ideas from?